 - Do your homework.
 Making informed trading decisions is crucial to the success of your investments.
 Research the financial health and growth prospects of companies by poring over annual reports, keeping an eye out for company alerts, reading share prospectuses and accessing research reports.

-- Stay up to date with the Singapore economy.
-Keep an eye on the health of the Singapore economy, MAS interest rate decisions, government policy changes, levels of investor confidence, exchange rates and the performance of share markets in Singapore and overseas.
+- Stay up to date with the South African economy.
+Keep an eye on the health of the South African economy, Reserve Bank interest rate decisions, government policy changes, levels of investor confidence, exchange rates, and the performance of share markets in SA and overseas.
 All of these can influence when is and is not a good time for you to invest.

 - Start with blue chip companies.
 One of the safest options for anyone starting out in the share market is to invest in blue chip companies.
-These are Singapore’s top 30 companies, as listed on the Straits Times Index (STI), and are typically well-established companies.
+These are South Africa’s top companies, and are typically well-established companies.
 They usually offer the best chance for minimising your risk and providing steady returns.
+You can also look at the JSE Top 40 companies and Top 100 JSE listed companies.

 - What about speculative shares?
-Speculative companies are not in the top 100 Singapore companies and have a shorter history of operation.
+Speculative companies are not in the top 100 South African companies and have a shorter history doing business.
 Some investors are attracted to buying shares in these companies because they offer the potential for large returns, but be aware that they also have the potential to suffer large losses.

 - Buy what you know.
-Rather than diving in at the deep end and investing in a company that operates in a field that you have little or no understanding of, start with industries and businesses you have some sort of background knowledge of.
+Rather than diving in at the deep end and investing in a company which operates in a field you have little or no understanding of, start with industries and businesses you have some sort of background knowledge of.

 - Diversify.
 If you want to minimise your exposure to risk, diversify your portfolio across a range of different industries.
 If you buy shares across five or six industries instead of just one or two, you can be better protected against losses if one particular industry experiences a sharp downturn.